Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/instance/_index.md

 ## Instance

 The Instance model is the main model of an instance.
-An instance works as a form of envelope or folder where data can be collected and exchanged between the user and owner of the application.
+An instance can be regarded as an envelope or folder where data is collected and exchanged between the application user and owner.
 The instance document is a way for Altinn and external parties to track the state of one specific data exchange.

 ### Properties